 Google Keyword Planner

-The Google Keyword Planner is a tool that Alphabet Inc. makes available to advertisers as part of its Google AdWords program.
+The Google Keyword Planner is a tool that Alphabet Inc. makes available to advertisers as part of its Google Ads program.
 With the help of the Keyword Planner advertisers can determine what level of traffic can potentially be obtained with a certain budget and a certain campaign.
 The tool also offers the opportunity to estimate the possible costs of an advertising group.
 The Keyword Planner can only be used with a valid AdWords account.
 Alongside use for Search Engine Advertising (or SEA) the tool also helps copywriters and SEOs with keyword research.

 Functions of the keyword tool

 The Google tool is divided into two areas.
 The first area is focused on keyword research and the retrieval of data on the search volume of these keywords.
 The second area is designed for advertising and gives advertisers the opportunity to submit a pre-selection of keywords as well as a matching bid in order to receive a traffic forecast from Google.
 For SEO purposes, generally only the first-mentioned segment of the Google Keyword Planner is used.

 Those who write content for the web or would like to optimize existing content can use the Google Keyword Planner as a practical keyword tool.
 The great advantage of this tool is that Google shows possible search volumes as well as the competition.

 Finding new keywords via a word group, a website or a category

 At this stage the planner removes a lot of work for its customers.
 The program can be used in a double function.
 On the one hand, a central keyword can be entered and the tool delivers matching suggestions in terms of a search region.
 But these suggestions can also be determined based on a URL.
 However, this function is only recommended for a site, particularly from an SEO point of view, if there is already sufficient content available.
 Otherwise this function can be very well used to determine the keyword lists of competitors.